bengl/yaeb/README.md

 To run with a profile other than "default", set the `YAEB_PROFILE` environment variable to whichever profile you want before starting the browser.
-The profile for new tabs can be set with Alt+Y. You can also switch profiles programmitcally.
+The profile for new tabs can be set with Alt+Y. You can also switch profiles programmatically.
 See the API section below.

+You can also Ctrl+Click to open a link in a new tab, the same as you would in Chrome.

 ## Configuration